 The practice had an incidents and accident reporting procedure.
 All staff we spoke with were aware of reporting procedures including recording them in the accident book.
-There were no reported incidents within the last 12 months.
+There were two incidents reported within the last 12 months.
+The practice used the correct processes to investigate and follow up on any learning in both cases to prevent repeated events.

 Staff understood the process for accident reporting, including the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR).
-There had not been any such incidents in the past 12 months.
+There was evidence of correct procedures being recorded in accordance with RIDDOR.

-The principal dentists were aware of the Duty of Candour.
+The principal dentists and practice manager were aware of the Duty of Candour.
 They told us they were committed to operating in an open and transparent manner; they would always inform patients if anything had gone wrong and offer an apology in relation to this.
-[Duty of candour is a requirement under The Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 on a registered person who must act in an open and transparent way with relevant persons in relation to care and treatment provided to service users in carrying on a regulated activity].
+[Duty of candour is a requirement under The Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 which set out how a registered person must act in an open and transparent way whilst carrying on a regulated activity].